 Our readers are our writers!
-Email us a writeup of your cruise to Portuguese Island & we'll send you a cruise discount voucher.
+Email us a writeup and photographs of your cruise to Portuguese Island & we'll send you a cruise discount voucher.

 Portuguese Island is a small, uninhabited, sandy island situated at the edge of Maputo Bay, very close to Inhaca Island.
 This is one of the most affordable and popular destinations to visit if you're looking to travel to an island on a cruise from South Africa.
 The 3 night/long weekend cruises go to the Portugese Island, while the 4 night cruises usually visit Maputo or Inhaca as well, all departing from Durban.
 Whilst the 3 night cruises are cheaper, we recommend going with the 4 night option (even this is too short).

 Other than a few huts set up by MSC Cruises, Portuguese Island is compromised of pristine stretches of beach skirted by the warm waters of the Indian Ocean.
 A walk around the island is recommended, covering some 6km (put on sunblock!).